Lightning-Universe/lightning-transformers/docs/source/tasks/new.rst

 ==================

 Below we demonstrate how to build a custom task within Lightning Transformers.
-When building a custom task in Lightning Transformers, there are three key pieces.
+When building a custom task in Lightning Transformers, there are four key pieces.

-* Implement the Dataset
+* Implement a Dataset
-* Implement the Backbone
+* Implement a Backbone
+* (Optional) Implement a Tokenizer
-* Implement the Task
+* Implement a Task

-In some cases you'll need to implement all three, and in most cases you will need to implement a subset of them.
-There is also interconnection between sections; for example when your model requires knowing how many classes are within your dataset.
+In most cases you will need to implement a subset of them.
+There is also interconnection between the pieces; for example when your model requires knowing how many classes are within your dataset.
 We cover all these details below.

 Since datasets and backbones are mostly specific to tasks, the code is organized into tasks.
 You can create your own folder and add all the necessary logic within a new task folder for organization.